wi11s/phase-3-mock-code-challenge-book-tracker/README.md

 #### Reader

 - `Reader#books`
-  - returns a collection of all the books that the readers owns
+  - returns a collection of all the books that the reader owns
 - `Reader#publishers`
   - returns a collection of all the publishers of the reader's books